Hofls/useful-info/ideas-strategies-concepts/books/thinking-fast-and-slow.md

     * Automatic, emotional, impulsive, quick, cheap and simple
     * Conscious, logical, slow, expensive and complex
 * Solving complicated problems takes mental work, so our brain cuts corners when we're tired or stressed
+* Make important decisions only with conscious system